vmware/terraform-provider-nsxt/website/docs/r/policy_context_profile.html.markdown

     * `tls_version` - (Optional) A list of string indicating values for `tls_version`, only applicable to `SSL`.
     * `cifs_smb_version` - (Optional) A list of string indicating values for `cifs_smb_version`, only applicable to `CIFS`.
 * `custom_url` - (Optional) A block to specify custom URL attributes for the context profile.
 Only one block is allowed.
-  * `custom_url_partial_match` - True value for this flag will be treated as a partial match for custom url.
+  * `custom_url_partial_match` - (Optional) True value for this flag will be treated as a partial match for custom url.
 Attribute is supported with NSX version 4.0.0 and above.
   * `description` - (Optional) Description of the attribute.
   * `value` - (Required) A list of string indicating values for the `custom_url`.
 Must be a subset of valid values for `custom_url` on NSX.
 * `domain_name` - (Optional) A block to specify domain name (FQDN) attributes for the context profile.
 Only one block is allowed.